piecuch-group/ccq/README.rst

 Building
 --------

-A ``BLAS`` routine is required to compile this program.
+A ``BLAS`` library is required to compile this program.
 It is strongly advised to use an optimized version, such as OpenBLAS or Intel's MKL.

 To compile, just link or copy a configuration file in ``config/`` to